MySQL Compatibility

 - Does not support setting a column as the

-, or creating a unique index, or specifyingAUTO_INCREMENT
+PRIMARY KEY, or creating a unique index, or specifyingAUTO_INCREMENTwhile adding it.

 Drop Column: Does not support dropping the